Intensive Classes

 Friday, Sept 12, 2025 – 9 am to 12 pm

 Intensive workshops offer participants the opportunity to delve deeper into subjects of particular interest and to work more closely with individual teachers.
-Intensives are 3 hours in length and are an additional $40 each.
+Friday morning intensives are 3 hours in length and are an additional $40 each.
 Space is limited and intensives fill up quickly.
 Be sure to register and prepay ahead of time to ensure your space.

 All intensives are held on the same day and time so participants may select only 1 intensive.